cspwcspw/Background_DS1820_Sensing/README.md

 ## New Features and a New Library + Demo (2 April 2020)

 A single-drop 1-wire bus is one that has just one sensor attached.
-In this case there are some optimizations: one can read the device scratchpad without having to send a `deviceID`, and one can directly read the `deviceID` without the tree-search and enumeration used by the more complicated `ROMSEARCH` algorithm.
+In this case there are some
+optimizations: one can read the device scratchpad without having to send a `deviceID`, and one can directly read the `deviceID` without the tree-search and enumeration used by the more complicated `ROMSEARCH` algorithm.
 So those two features have been added.

 And there was some cleanup and refactoring in the code.

-In addition, a new library specifically to do the `ROMSEARCH` has been provided, together with its own demonstration program.
-It can discover and enumerate all the devices attached to the bus.
-This does not run in the background like the main library - in most cases we think it will only be used during setup and initialization.
+In addition, a new library specifically to discover ane enumerate all the devices on the bus has been provided, together with its own demonstration program.
+Unlike this library, it does not run in the background - in most cases we think it will only be used during setup and initialization.

 ## Temperature sensing with Dallas DS1820-type sensors